Master Key (TV program)

-Master Key (마스터 키) is a South Korean variety show that aired on SBS every Saturday at 6:10 p.m.
-(KST) from October 14, 2017 to January 6, 2018.
+Master Key (마스터 키) is a South Korean variety show that aired on SBS every Saturday at 18:10 (KST) from October 14, 2017 to January 6, 2018.

 Format

 Episodes 1–3

-The game starts with 12 contestants trying to find 12 keys scattered around Master Village, one for each player, before proceeding to the Room of Fate and check if their respective key is one of the two Master Keys or not.
-Contestants will then be divided into two teams of six and compete in various Investigation mission games in order to obtain clues about the Master Key owners.
-The audience also acts as Watchers and can vote for one of the players before each episode to allow the player to win a special benefit of obtaining additional clues about the Ms. At the end of the episode, the contestants have to vote for two opponents that they believe are the Master Key owners.
+The game starts with 12 players trying to find 12 keys scattered around Master Village, one for each player, before proceeding to the Room of Fate and check if their respective key is one of the two Master Keys or not.
+Players will then be divided into two teams of six and compete in various Investigation Mission games in order to obtain clues about the Master Key owners.
+The audience also acts as Watchers and can vote for one of the players before each episode to allow the player to win a special benefit of obtaining additional clues about the Master Key owners.
+At the end of the episode, the players each have to vote for two players that they believe are the Master Key owners.
 Those who correctly vote for both Master Key owners will win the prize of 12 gold keys.
-The two Master Key Owners will have to avoid getting voted the most and must find each other in order to win the top prize.
+The two Master Key owners will have to avoid getting voted the most and must find each other in order to win the top prize.
 If neither criterion occurs, no winners are declared.

 Episodes 4–9

-The contestants proceed directly to the Room of Fate, where each of them picks one among the 12 keys placed inside the room.
+The players proceed directly to the Room of Fate, where each of them picks one among the 12 keys placed inside the room.
 Among the keys, one of them is the Angel Master Key and another one is the Devil Master Key, the rest being the regular keys.
-Contestants, as stated above, will then be divided into two teams of six and compete in various investigation mission games in order to obtain clues about the Master Key owners, while each trying to individually win the votes from other players by claiming himself/herself as the Angel Master Key owner.
+The players will then be divided into two teams of six and compete in various Investigation Mission games in order to obtain clues about the Master Key owners, while each trying to individually win the votes from other players by claiming himself/herself as the Angel Master Key owner.
 The audience also acts as Watchers and can vote for one of the players before each episode to allow the player to win a special benefit of being able to cast two votes instead of only one vote for the final voting.
-At the end of the episode, the contestants must vote for one name that they believe is the Angel Master Key owner.
+At the end of the episode, the players must vote for one player that they believe is the Angel Master Key owner.
 The prize is distributed according to one of the three possible results below: